 This year I was lucky enough to receive a scholarship to attend the Eco Farm Conference at Asilomar in Pacific Grove.
 The conference is held at such a beautiful State Park.
 Some of my favorite speakers I saw were Sandor Katz, famous fermenter and Bill Olkowski; entomologist and local legend in Berkeley.
-Both of whom have new books [...]
+Both of whom have [...]

 Here are some photos from our first harvest.
 It has been a beautiful learning experience.
 What stuck with me the most at the end of the process is that good honey is the result of a hives healthy relationship with nature and the process of getting it from the comb to the table is one [...]